Is Crypto Staking Halal or Haram?

 Think of it like:

-- π¦ NOT like interest: You're providing a service (validation)
+- π¦ NOT like interest: You're providing a service (validation), not lending money

 - π’ More like business profit: Compensation for network security work